 Transportation to Frederiksborg

-Getting to Frederiksborg Slot, 3400 Hillerød, tel. +45 48 24 09 66, www.dnm.dk, from Copenhagen is easy by car or public transportation while excursion tours may also be booked from Copenhagen that often include further sights in the region – see for example Get Your Guide.
+Getting to Frederiksborg Slot, 3400 Hillerød, tel. +45 48 24 09 66, www.dnm.dk, from Copenhagen is easy by car or public transportation while excursion tours may also be booked from Copenhagen that often include further sights in the region, for example with Kronborg and a drive by Fredensborg, or for the more ambitious with the Viking Museum in Roskilde and Kronborg.
+Private tours are also available.

 The castle is around 40 minutes drive north of Copenhagen.
 Follow highway 16 towards Hillerød.
 Parking (usually requiring payment) is available in lots near the slot.